marick/nh/prototypes/p003_test_first/JARGON.md

 As clusters throb, they count down to to their death, when they exit.
 (Perhaps later to be reborn/reactivated.)
-However, incoming pulses can increase a cluster's strength, so some might never end up exiting.
+However, incoming pulses can increase a cluster's *strength*, so some might never end up exiting.

 #### Delay

 A delay contains a duration and a *pulse*.
-After the duration, the timer sends the pulse to the cluster that requested the delay.
+After the duration, the *timer* sends the pulse to the *cluster* that requested the delay.

 #### Downstream